Jaswal-Tania/CS219-Project1/README.md

 # In this project, we are designing a machine language simulator which will implement the ADD operation.

-# For this project, I am using Visual Studio.
+# For this project, I am using Linux.
+It is Ubuntu virtual box.